-The big financial services companies know this.
+The big financial services companies know this, and employ advisor marketing services to assist in their efforts.
 This is why sites like American Express’s Open Forum are publishing more than 50 articles per week: It attracts eyeballs, builds brand equity, generates leads, and sets them up for the sale.

 In many cases, the answer is none.

 Financial advisors are in the business of finding prospects, turning them into clients, and helping them achieve their financial goals with best-in-class service.
 These are the core activities of any financial services business and while prospect generation can be automated (and professional content is a key element in that process), closing the deal and turning a prospect into a client--and then providing a terrific service for those clients--cannot be outsourced or delegated.